fowler-mychale/Managing_Large_Data/README.md

 ## Actionable Information
 Now that the data is manageable.
 We can create insights.
 In order to create a coherent dashboard.
-I thought it necessary to limit the information to focus on a single year (2017).
 <img src="Insight.PNG" width="1000" height="500">
 </br></br>